davidverweij/phone-grown/instructable.md

 ### Design two backgrounds
 Once you have the Google Sheet in front of you:
 1. Go to the _[BG] 1_ tab (on the bottom).
-1. Change the background colour of the cells/squares within the 'phone frame' that roughly correspond with the part of your drawing that have something to do with the weather.
+1. Change the background colour of the cells/squares within the 'phone frame' that roughly corresponds with the part of your drawing that has something to do with the weather.
     1. You can do this by selecting (_click and drag_) the cells/squares, and clicking on the _fill colour tool_: the little _paint bucket_ in the toolbar.
     1. The colour is totally up to you!
 You can even give different cells/squares different colours.
 1. Click on the _Test_ button to test the colours on your phone.